 She's 17 and needs birth control.
 What now?

-She is 17 years old, has an alarming itch "down there" and has come to the family planning clinic in Lewiston, Maine, because she doesn't know where else to go.
-Sara Hayes, a nurse practitioner, breezes into the examining room and soothes the teen.
+She is 17 years old, has an alarming itch "down there" and has come to the family planning clinic because she doesn't know where else to go.
+Sara Hayes, a nurse practitioner, breezes into the examining room and soothes the teenager.

 Comments